An anal fistula is an abnormal tunnel under the skin that connects the anal canal

 Other important instructions may include:

-Soaking in a warm bath three or four times a day
+Soaking in a warm bath 3 or 4 times a day

 Wearing a pad over your anal area until healing is complete